sofimusha/libraryTest/README.md

 ##Description:
 This project is NodeJS based web application which uses CRUD functionalities to offer books, comments and users management.
+This project serves as the foundation for the completion of my final graduation thesis which will be build upon this web application.

 ##Features:
 Add, Delete, Edit and read information about published posts.